 The AIR Care Center for Food Allergy and Eczema

 We are dedicated to the better care of children and adults with food allergies and eczema.
 With devoted office days, more time for patient teaching by physicians, nurses and nutritional consultation, we strive to improve the lives of patients with these chronic conditions.
-We will have Nutritional Counseling with a Registered Dietitian in Dallas on Tuesdays and in Plano on Wednesdays.
+We have Nutritional Counseling with a Registered Dietitian in the Dallas and Plano offices by appointment only.
+Call the office you wish to make the appointment at.

 Food allergies are on the rise in our society.
 The number of children with peanut allergies has doubled over a 5-year period.
 Although any food can be a culprit, 90% of food allergies are caused by peanuts, eggs, milk, shellfish, wheat, tree nuts, soy and fish.
 Approximately 12 million Americans suffer from a true food allergy.
 Many more believe they have a food allergy, but when properly evaluated, are found not to be allergic.
 Many people unnecessarily avoid certain foods because of mistaken fears.
 Therefore, a careful evaluation of food allergy can be very beneficial to one's lifestyle.